Genera1Developer/Project-Auto/SECURITY.md

 - Only access websites that you trust.
 - Be aware of the risks of phishing and other online scams.
 - Keep your web proxy software up to date.
+- Install an SSL certificate to encrypt all connections.